thereisnoframe/website/about.md

 three: Create.
 learn-title: Learn
 learn-picture: "./assets/css/Images/title-bg.gif"
-learn-text: A frame is a perspective from which you look at an issue.
-Reframing an issue requires changing perspectives.
+learn-text: Noframe is a global collective of video artists, interaction designers and future thinkers.
+We collaborate with brands and institutions to develop video artworks and immersive installations, to illuminate iconic architecture, and to produce major launch events.
 secret: The secret is in taking apart these frames with the right set of tools.
 reframe-title: Subtract
 reframe-text: Respect for the environment demands subtraction, not addition.
 reframe-image: "./assets/css/Images/woman-wearing-white-and-gray-jacket-1070029.jpg"
 create-title: Create
-create-list-one: Interaction Design
+create-list-one: Interaction Architecture
-create-list-two: Immersive Installations
+create-list-two: Design
 create-list-three: Prototyping
 create-list-four: Exhibition
-create-list-five: ''
+create-list-five: Immersive Installations
 create-blurb: A frame is a perspective from which you look at an issue.
 Reframing an issue requires changing perspectivesA frame is a perspective from which you look at an issue.
 Design is thinking made visual.